A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: Conclusion

 Finally, for any model it is necessary to motivate the construction of the Lagrangian.
 For the model on $\Cwt$, and indeed for all models in the $\Cw{2\N}$ series, there is a particularly close connection between dynamics and geometry, and the $\Cwt$ model demonstrates how the equations of motion and hence the Lagrangian may arise entirely from constraints imposed by the anticommutation rules of the manifold co-ordinates, and the construction of the effective degrees of freedom (the quasiparticle fields).

-Further work to be described begins with the extension of the present model to manifolds $\Cw{2\N}|_{\N>1}$, including the construction of a more familiar fermion sector consisting of species with dimension $L^{-3/2}$.
-Also of particular interest is $\Cw{18}$, which contains an analogue of the Standard Model and is capable of predicting the masses of the tau particle and the weak sector bosons.
-A number of other areas for potential application of the $\Cwtn$ model series are discussed in \sref{sec:physapp}, above.
+Following chapters extend the present model to manifolds $\Cw{2\N}|_{\N>1}$, including the construction of a more familiar fermion sector consisting of species with dimension $L^{-3/2}$.
+Of particular interest is $\Cw{18}$, which contains an analogue of the Standard Model and is capable of predicting the masses of the tau particle and the weak sector bosons.
+Some other areas for potential application of the $\Cwtn$ model series are discussed in \sref{sec:physapp}, above.